shiryel/ryush-bot/README.md

 - `GuildTalk` is a `GenServer` that keeps a talk with a user on a channel
 - `GuildFlow` is a `GenServer` that keeps a command running on a channel
 - `GuildEmojer` is a `GenServer` that handles puting emojis on the bot messages
+- `Connection` is just a layer to use the discord API with the internal `Guild` struct

 ## Docs